geoxel/fhevm-sdk-cs/README.md

 # Requirements

 > [!WARNING]
 > This client only runs on FHEVM v8 (TFHE-RS 1.3.x and KMS 0.11.x).
-It will be soon adpated to v9.
+It will be soon adapted to v9.

 - A Rust environment is required: go to https://rust-lang.org/tools/install/ and install the Rust toolchain.